Dr. Hana Hybasek Dzurikova, MRCVS, PGCert MEd

 Characterizing the different ECG patterns of Wellens’ syndrome as stages rather than types might reduce confusion among clinicians, encouraging a more unified approach to diagnosis and management.
 It reinforces the necessity of immediate intervention regardless of the “type” observed, as both represent different points along the same pathophysiological continuum.
 This approach may facilitate a more nuanced understanding of the syndrome, fostering prompt recognition and treatment to prevent the progression of coronary artery disease in affected patients.

-Wellens' Syndrome ECG Type A
+Wellens' syndrome ECG Type A

 Figure 2 : Wellens’ Syndrome – Type A morphology (Steven Smith Blog, digitized by PMcardio)